dsofe/ab-research/resources.md

 *Date last updated: 11/14/22.* &#x1F4BB;
 <br>
 <br>
-This repository was crafted with &hearts; by OFE Research
+This repository was crafted with &hearts; by OFE Research.